little-scale/mp3codec-max-external/README.md

 A Max/MSP external that applies authentic LAME MP3 compression artifacts to incoming audio streams in real-time.
 Perfect for creative sound design, lo-fi effects, and understanding MP3 compression characteristics.

+Note - this is still a work in progress!
+Unstable for lots of real time parameter changes for now but works well once it has been set up.

 ## Features

 - **Real-time MP3 encoding/decoding** using LAME library